divio/divio-cloud-docs/how-to/create-addon.rst

 You can use the ``Form`` class to allow configuration via the Control Panel.

-See :ref:`adding form fields for user configuraion <adding-form-fields>` for more information.
+See :ref:`adding form fields for user configuration <adding-form-fields>` for more information.